-If you are living outside South Africa and can’t get hold of tennis biscuits, simply replace with digestives or Graham crackers.
-Tennis biscuits are coconut flavoured tea biscuits.
+If you are living outside South Africa and can’t get hold of tennis biscuits, simply replace them with digestives or Graham crackers.
+Tennis biscuits are coconut-flavoured tea biscuits.

 To keep this recipe 100% traditional simply omit the earl grey tea infusion phase

 Oh and for the benefit of any international reader who is not familiar with a South African milk tart or ‘melktert’, it’s essentially a baked custard and can be likened to the Portuguese pasteis de nata.
 It originates from the Dutch settlers who colonised the Cape in the 1600’s.
 Jamie Oliver made it a little famous when he added a crunchy caramel layer to it which I find delectable.
 It’s already so much like crème brûlée that this makes total sense to me.
 You get baked and unbaked versions and even ones without the crust.

 You might also like these other South African recipes:Print

 A classic South African baked milk tart recipe with an Earl Grey tea twist (London Fog).